-They first lay a net under the tree, which fits nicely around the base of the tree – it’s like putting on a bib before eating lobster.
+They first lay a net under the tree, which fits nicely around the base of the tree.
 We were then given long wooden sticks with rakes attached and baskets.
-You take the stick with the rake and slide the olives gently down the branch allowing them to drop onto the net – talk about exercise!!!
+You take the stick with the rake and slide the olives gently down the branch, allowing them to drop onto the net – talk about exercise!!
 They use this method so that the branch and olives don’t suffer.
-That’s right, olive trees have feelings and get hurt easily so we were told that we needed to be gentle as we raked the branches – the gentler we were on the trees, the better the olive oil.
-The entire time, I found myslef completely focused on the tree and the olives so that it would make amazing olive oil!
-I lovingly talked to the tree and was determined not to hurt the branches and olives - after all, those who owned the olive trees had a deep love and attachment for them and I did not want to disappoint anyone – including the trees!
-Once we finished raking the trees, we folded the nets and emptied the olives into the baskets where they are then taken to the mill for the second part of the process.
-It was quite an experience - one I will never forget!
-We were all rewarded with an incredible lunch with many delicious homemade meals and bread and, of course, homemade wine!
+That’s right, olive trees have feelings and get hurt easily, so we were told that we needed to be gentle as we raked the branches – the gentler we were on the trees, the better the olive oil.
+The entire time, I found myself completely focused on the tree and the olives so that it would make amazing olive oil!
+I lovingly talked to the tree and was determined not to hurt the branches and olives – after all, those who owned the olive trees had a deep love and attachment for them and I did not want to disappoint anyone – including the trees.
+Once we finished raking the trees, we folded the nets and emptied the olives into the baskets, where they are then taken to the mill for the second part of the process.
+It was quite an experience – one I will never forget!
+We were all rewarded with an incredible lunch with a delicious homemade meal, warm bread out of the oven, and, of course, homemade wine!

-Take baths with olive oil.
+- Take baths with olive oil.
 This will make your skin smooth and very soft.
 Add about 4 to 5 tablespoons of olive oil and immerse yourself in a relaxing and moisturizing bath.

-Olive oil for Manicures.
-Massage a drop of olive oil on cuticles to soften cuticles and strengthen nails.
+- Olive oil for manicures.
+Massage a few drops of olive oil on nails and cuticles to soften cuticles and strengthen nails.
 It also makes your skin softer and more elastic.
 If after removing nail polish you have stains on your nails, soak your nails in a bowl mixed with olive oil and lemon – this will also strengthen your nails.

-Olive oil for shaving.
-If you have sensitive skin, dip the raizor in olive oil and shave.
+- Olive oil for shaving.
+If you have sensitive skin, dip the razor in olive oil and shave.
 Alternatively, you can grease your hands and gently massage the area to be shaved.
 This will allow the skin to absorb all the nutrients of the olive oil.

-Use for Strains, muscle pain and insect bites.
+- Use for strains, muscle/joint pain, and insect bites.
 Heat the olive oil and massage those areas for a few minutes.
 This will help to relax the muscles and relieve pain.

-For Bad Breath: Mix a teaspoon of olive oil and a teaspoon of lemon, and take on an empty stomach.
+- For bad breath: Mix a teaspoon of olive oil with a teaspoon of lemon, and take on an empty stomach.

-Untangle hair.
+- For dry and tangled hair.
 If you have dry, tangled hair, warm the olive oil, and add to your entire head of hair, while messaging the scalp.
-It will not only untangle your hair, but olive oil with protect it, nourish it, make it shinier and brighter, as well as moisturize your scalp.
+Not only will it untangle your hair, but olive oil with protect it, nourish it, make it shinier and brighter, as well as moisturize your scalp.

-Olive oil for the Evil Eye – better known as “Malocchio”.
-Still very much a tradition in Italy, as well as my family.
+- Olive oil for the Evil Eye – better known as “Malocchio”.
+Still very much a tradition in Italy, as well as in my family.
 Fortunately, my mom was trained to do this many years ago in her mountain village hometown outside of Naples, Italy….even my friends come to see her!
-The malocchio (mal=bad, occhio=eye) is believed to be caused by the bad thoughts of other people – especially envy.
+The ‘malocchio’ (mal=bad, occhio=eye) is believed to be caused by the bad thoughts of other people – especially envy.
 It’s said that you never know who is giving you the malocchio, but usually it’s someone who is fairly close to you.
 My mom uses a dish of water into which she drops olive oil from her finger.
 There is a prayer ritual that goes along with this.
-When you have many spots of oil clumped together or the oil completely dissapears once it hits the water, then you have a problem with malocchio.
-Water and oil don’t mix so you would be amazed when this happens!!
+When you have many spots of oil clumped together or the oil completely disappears once it hits the water, then you have a problem with malocchio.
+Water and oil don’t mix, so you would be amazed when this happens!

 Olive oil….it’s not just for cooking!